abhiyogesh/namaste-react/README.md

 -----Class-5---------------
 #React Hooks

-#hooks : it is a normal js utility or helper function.
+#hooks : it is a normal js utility or helper function.we can use  react/predefined hooks in function components only , not in class based components
--useState()032
+-useState()
 -useEffect()
+-useContext()
+-useParams()
+-useDispatch()
+-useNavigate()
 #State(Existing Condition): It is a basic hook which helps in maintain the states for previous value and updated value.

 syntax : const [state, setState] = useState(initialState);